NebulousLabs/Sia/doc/api/Host.md

 		// this many coins.
 In the event of a missed storage proof, locked
 		// storage collateral gets returned, but risked storage collateral
 		// does not get returned.
+		//
+		// The unit is hastings.
 		riskedstoragecollateral types.Currency (string)

 		// The amount of money that the host has earned from storing data.
 This
-		// money has been locked down by successful storage proofs. storagerevenue types.Currency (string)
+		// money has been locked down by successful storage proofs.
+		//
+		// The unit is hastings.
+		storagerevenue types.Currency (string)

 		// The amount of money that the host has spent on transaction fees when
 		// submitting host announcements, file contract revisions, and storage
 		// proofs.
+		//
+		// The unit is hastings.
 		transactionfeeexpenses types.Currency (string)

 		// The amount of money that the host has made from renters downloading
 		// their files.
 This money has been locked in by successsful storage
 		// proofs.
+		//
+		// The unit is hastings.
 		downloadbandwidthrevenue types.Currency (string)

 		// The amount of money that the host stands to make from renters that
 		// downloaded their files.
 The host will only realize this revenue if
 		// the host successfully submits storage proofs for the related file
 		// contracts.
+		//
+		// The unit is hastings.
 		potentialdownloadbandwidthrevenue types.Currency (string)

 		// The amount of money that the host stands to make from renters that
 		// uploaded files.
 The host will only realize this revenue if the host
-		// successfully submits storage proofs for the related file contracts. potentialuploadbandwidthrevenue types.Currency (string)
+		// successfully submits storage proofs for the related file contracts.
+		//
+		// The unit is hastings.
+		potentialuploadbandwidthrevenue types.Currency (string)

 		// The amount of money that the host has made from renters uploading
 		// their files.
 This money has been locked in by successful storage
 		// proofs.
+		uploadbandwidthrevenue types.Currency (string)
 	}

 	// The settings of the host.
 Most interactions between the user and the